tiacsys/bridle/boards/seeed/xiao_samd21/doc/index.rst

 SPI Port
 ========

 The SAMD21 MCU has 6 SERCOM based SPIs.
-On the Seeed Studio XIAO SAMD21, SERCOM0 can be put into SPI mode and used to connect to devices over the
-|Seeed XIAO| header pin 9 (MISO), pin 10 (MOSI), and pin 8 (SCK).
+On the XIAO SAMD21, SERCOM0 can be put into SPI mode and used to connect to devices over the |Seeed XIAO| header pin 9 (MISO), pin 10 (MOSI), and pin 8 (SCK).

 I2C Port
 ========

 The SAMD21 MCU has 6 SERCOM based USARTs.
-On the Seeed Studio XIAO SAMD21, SERCOM2 is available on the |Seeed XIAO| header pin 4 (SDA) and pin 5 (SCL).
+On the XIAO SAMD21, SERCOM2 is available on the |Seeed XIAO| header pin 4 (SDA) and pin 5 (SCL).

 Serial Port
 ===========

 The SAMD21 MCU has 6 SERCOM based USARTs.
-On the Seeed Studio XIAO SAMD21, SERCOM4 is the Zephyr console and is available on the |Seeed XIAO| header pins 7 (RX) and 6 (TX).
+On the XIAO SAMD21, SERCOM4 is the Zephyr console and is available on the |Seeed XIAO| header pins 7 (RX) and 6 (TX).

 USB Device Port
 ===============